 “You’re acolytes of Al Gore!”

 Pretty ‘on the nose’, aren’t they?
 That’s for a reason.
 It’s already obvious that the vast majority of conservatives can’t tell the difference between faith in religion and faith in science.
 The ‘why’ has a pretty solid explanation.
 ‘Faith’ is about believing in something even if you cannot see, hear, feel, or understand it.
 Science requires no ‘faith’ at all.
 It simply is.
 Science is the meticulous study of reality.
-It is about the pursuit of understanding reality, but conservatives simply can’t grasp that.
+It is about ‘seeing, hearing, feeling, and understanding‘ in the pursuit of knowing reality, but conservatives simply can’t grasp that.
 The very plain reason for this is revealed by many studies that have consistently found that conservatives are “Low Effort Thinkers“.

 One applicable quote that I’ve been saying for decades is, “We expect of others what we expect of ourselves”.
 Most conservatives cannot understand science, so they can only presume that no one else really does either.
 At that point, they see others’ belief in science as the same adherence to authority that they perceive in religion.
 Looking at some of the above quotes, you may notice that they look at belief in science as adherence to authority.
+When low-effort thinkers are in school, they see the task in front of them as one of of simply ‘learning’ the answers and regurgitating them when necessary.
+They are told that ‘2+2=4’ by an authority; a teacher whose ‘authority’ has been conveyed to them by another authority; their parents.
+So for them, it’s simply ‘adherence to authority’.
+They were told to believe that 2+2=4, so they have no reason to understand why 2+2=4.
+‘Education’ is learning why we believe what we do.
+It is being shown how 2+2=4.
+As low-effort thinkers, conservatives don’t make that extra effort to understand any more than they have to.
+For them, knowing how the answer is arrived at just isn’t necessary.
+To them it makes no difference because as far as they are concerned it’s all about believing what an accepted authority tells them to believe.
+Therefore, they think that all knowledge is simply dictated by an authority, and everything that anyone else believes is what they were told to believe by authorities on ‘the other side’.
 That ‘low-effort thought’ thing?
 That is part of why conservatives seem so much more tribal than non-conservatives; it’s simpler and easier to just ‘line up’ behind a tribal leader and believe all the same things your tribe believes than it is to put in the intellectual rigor of actually learning how things work.
 Of course this isn’t ALL conservatives, but they are overwhelmingly anti-science as they can only perceive science as another ‘ineffable faith’ that is in competition with their own.
 This is all because ‘science’ is just as mysterious to them as religion is.

 I’ve explained how this works before.
 Basically, modern conservatives are, by and large, evolutionary throw-backs from a time when fear and the constant assumption of threat was a very important survival trait.
 Back then, it wasn’t as important to know what stars were made of as it was to know when to run or fight.
 Curiosity was a liability, and contemplation of complex things didn’t put ‘food on the family’.
 For millions of years it was FAR more important to be able to instantly recognize (or assume) threats, identify ‘friends or foes’, and simply ‘do what had to be done’.
 Overthinking anything was just plain dangerous much of the time because hesitation could be deadly.
 The problem with this is that people with that type of neural architecture cannot handle complexity.
 They can only perceive the world in exclusive dichotomies.
 Everything is either ‘good’ or ‘bad’.
 People are either ‘with us’ or ‘against us’.
 Because of this, it is almost impossible for most conservatives to understand that science and religion are not as mutually opposed as Donald Trump and monogamy have always been.